hatfield-c/dcl/README.md

 ## Installation
 ### Requirements
 - We recommend the MiniForge CLI for virtual environment and package management.
 MiniForge is a much more efficient version of Anaconda, and dramatically improves speed and overall performance.
 MiniForge is also pre-configured to work with the popular conda-forge channel.
 You can download the Miniforge installer for your device [here](https://github.com/conda-forge/miniforge).
-Simply scroll down to the "Download" section, and choose a version that's right for you.
+Scroll down to the "Download" section, and choose a version that's right for you.
-    - If you still wish to use Anaconda simply replace the "mamba" command with the "conda" command and everything should still work the same, only slower.
+    - If you still wish to use anaconda, simply replace the "mamba" command with the "conda" command and everything should still work the same, only slower.
 - Git and your IDE of choice is required for cloning/modifying the project onto your local computer.
 You can download Git [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 - *IMPORTANT NOTE*: The AI model trained by the simulator requires an NVIDIA GPU for use.

 #### Create an Environment
-- Open Miniforge Prompt and create your virtual environment.
-We use Python version 3.8.
+- Open MiniForge Prompt and create your virtual environment.
+Our code was built using Python version 3.8, so we recommend this version.
   ```
   mamba create --name dcl "python=3.8"
   mamba activate dcl